-The right to complete a Licentiate in Laws degree may be granted to a student holding a master's degree in Law or, where sufficient grounds can be presented, to an applicant who has completed another university degree in Finland or abroad.
+The right to complete a Licentiate in Laws degree may be granted to a student holding a master's or bachelor's degree in law or, where sufficient grounds can be presented, to an applicant who has completed another university degree in Finland or abroad.
 Eligibility for admission is presented in detail below.

 Applicants must demonstrate that they fulfil the requirements necessary for completing the licentiate degree.
-Applications should be addressed to the Faculty; the admissions decision is made by the Dean.
+The application documents are to be addressed to the Faculty and the admission decision is made by the Dean.

-In their applications, applicants should

--designate their proposed major subject and research topic;

--provide an account of their qualifications for completing the licentiate (e.g. a copy of a diploma); and
+In their applications, applicants are to -designate the major subject and research topic of the licentiate degree; -provide an account of their qualifications for completing the licentiate (e.g. a copy of a diploma); and

 -present a research and study plan.
 This is the most important component of the application and should be prepared with care.
-A good research proposal contains not only an analytical presentation of the research theme but also an account of the methodology to be used and of how and when the research will be completed.
-Additional information on how to draw up the research plan can be found in the faculty guidelines for the purpose.
+A good research proposal contains not only an analytical presentation of the research theme but also an account of the methodology and implementation of the research.
+Additional information on how to draw up the research plan can be found in the relevant faculty guidelines.